 Remember the fat phobia craze in the 80s that spawned a litany of low fat and fat free snack foods high in sugar and other chemicals?
-Fat has really been demonized, and you’ve been misinformed about its role in human health.
-People are confused about “good” and “bad” fats.
+People are understandably confused about “good” and “bad” fats.
 I frequently speak with clients who consider their diets to be healthy, but they consume refined products such as packaged and processed foods, sodas, fake butter spreads, and advertised low fat products.
 Many admit that they have cut foods that they love out of their diets, mainly meats, butter, and saturated fats, because of media info on fat’s role in disease.
-We’re here to clear up your confusion.

 Researchers claim that the mega oil industry relied on flawed studies and kept info about health-destroying fats from public to continue profit from newer, less expensive and refined oils such as canola, cottonseed, and soybean.
 Low fat products blasted into the market with a food industry boom.
 Ad campaigns terrified everyone into buying low fat products, loaded with sugar and unhealthy fats to replace the saturated fat.
 Drug companies were making a fortune with cholesterol-lowering drugs.